DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-fulfilling-professional-responsibilities/summer-week-3-mentor-materials.md

 ### Topic introduction

 As part of the self-directed study session, you have explored how research evidence can be used to improve learning.
-Today, you are going to apply what you have learnt to the evidence about working with TAs to support pupils’ learning.
+Today, you are going to apply what you have learnt to the evidence about working with TAs to support pupils' learning.

 ### Meeting activities